 Owens & Minor (OMI) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the medical supply distributor had lost 0.67% over the past month.
-This has lagged the Medical sector's gain of 0.12% and the S&P 500's gain of 6.83% in that time.
+Coming into today, shares of the medical supply distributor had lost 2.47% in the past month.
+In that same time, the Medical sector gained 0.3%, while the S&P 500 gained 5.45%.

-Wall Street will be looking for positivity from OMI as it approaches its next earnings report date.
-The company is expected to report EPS of $0.97, up 2325% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $2.29 billion, up 7.93% from the year-ago period.
+OMI will be looking to display strength as it nears its next earnings release, which is expected to be May 5, 2021.
+On that day, OMI is projected to report earnings of $0.97 per share, which would represent year-over-year growth of 2325%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.29 billion, up 7.93% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.31 per share and revenue of $9.45 billion.
-These totals would mark changes of +46.46% and +11.4%, respectively, from last year.
+OMI's full-year Zacks Consensus Estimates are calling for earnings of $3.31 per share and revenue of $9.45 billion.
+These results would represent year-over-year changes of +46.46% and +11.4%, respectively.

 It is also important to note the recent changes to analyst estimates for OMI.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.61% higher within the past month.
-OMI is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.2% higher.
+OMI currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that OMI has a Forward P/E ratio of 10.8 right now.
-Its industry sports an average Forward P/E of 30.37, so we one might conclude that OMI is trading at a discount comparatively.
+Valuation is also important, so investors should note that OMI has a Forward P/E ratio of 11.11 right now.
+For comparison, its industry has an average Forward P/E of 31.23, which means OMI is trading at a discount to the group.

 The Medical - Products industry is part of the Medical sector.
-This group has a Zacks Industry Rank of 212, putting it in the bottom 17% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 202, which puts it in the bottom 21% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.